Martin Luther King Jr.: The iconic civil rights leader

 King contemplated an academic career but ultimately followed his father and grandfather to the pulpit.
 In 1954, he accepted the position of pastor at Dexter Avenue Baptist Church in Montgomery, Alabama.

-Ministry and civil rights leadership
+Martin Luther King's ministry and civil rights leadership

 In Montgomery, King stepped up as a prominent leader in the civil rights movement.